Table of contents

 TPF Funding can NOT be used for investments.

-Information about the process of applying for contributions from the TPF Funding can be found in the Guidelines for TPF Funding (PDF, 66 KB) (in German).
+Information about the process of applying for contributions from the TPF Funding can be found under "Documents".

 Funding for Technology Platform Investments